asagrekin/GamesInOne/reports/Week4Report.md

 #
 ## Team Report
 ### Backend:
+Last Week's Goal: Be able to Anticipating and handle user errors.
+Begin setting up a larger system to function with the database and front end.

-Created a system to handle poor user inputs as well as a strong foundation to begin connecting to database and frontend.
+Progress: Created a system to handle poor user inputs as well as a strong foundation to begin connecting to database and frontend.

 High Level Goal: Begin to have a functioning interaction with the database.
 Storing, deleting, and retrieving games that are within the database.

 ### Frontend:
+Last Week's Goal: work on handling user interactions for the front end.
+Look into how to communicate between C++ and C# code.
+Complete by April 19.

-Created an add game screen to the UI, it is displayed when the user click on the "Add game" button.
+Progress: Created an add game screen to the UI, it is displayed when the user click on the "Add game" button.

 High Level Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.